avishitayal-123/Brute_Force_Execute2.O/README.md

 <img src="https://user-images.githubusercontent.com/94181768/170849932-a768c995-040b-4880-8c61-ecb08d35c7e0.png" width="27.5%" height="27.5%"/>
 </p>

+## STEP : 2 - Clothes Segmentation:
+**We have 2 Models for this Segmentation task.
+One is a Pre - Trained Model and other is a Self Trained Module which we have trained on the dataset extracted from Myntra Website using the code

 ## K-Means Cluster:

 **As we have the front image of the cloth using mediapipe, so with a view to have the backside of the 3D image of cloth we use K-means cluster.